eidoo/hybrid-exchange-sdk/src/cli/README.md

 - `--keystore-file-path` The path of your keystore

 Optional
-- `--draft` It will not execute the transaction but will return the transaction object<br>
+- `--draft` It will not execute the transaction but it will return the transaction object<br>
-- `--raw-tx` It will not execute the transaction but will return the signed raw transaction
+- `--raw-tx` It will not execute the transaction but it will return the signed raw transaction

 It returns the transaction hash.